rust-lang/style-team/guide/expressions.md

 ```

 If required to break the pattern, put each clause of the pattern on its own
-line, breaking before the `|`.
-If there is an `if` clause, then you must use the
+line with no additional indent, breaking before the `|`.
+If there is an `if`
-above form:
+clause, then you must use the above form:

 ```rust
     a_very_long_pattern